-Field application and cure of UV technology at warm temperatures with a UV lamp-each with proper protective shielding as shown by the painter in Figure 1.
-Cure is achieved with a motion that can be described as "painting" the surface with the handheld UV light (passing the light over the surface slowly in the same manner as a surface is painted with a roller or spray gun) with the movement of the lamp taking approximately the same amount of time as applying paint to the surface.
+With improvements in the technology of portable hand-held UV lamps, field application and cure of high performance corrosion resistant UV coatings is now possible for even the largest of structures, with a UV lamp passed over the surface slowly in the same manner as a surface is painted with a spray gun or roller.
+Just as any surface can be painted with only a few individuals spray-painting or rolling, a UV coating can be applied and cured on that same surface by only a few individuals applying paint and following with a UV lamp.
+An efficient process can be performed with one person applying paint and another following with a UV lamp, each with proper protective shielding as shown by the painter in Figure 1.
+Cure is achieved with a motion that can be described as "painting" the surface with the hand-held UV light, passing the light over the surface slowly in the same manner as a surface is painted with a roller or spray gun, with the movement of the lamp taking approximately the same amount of time as applying paint to the surface.
 For large surfaces, multiple painters and multiple lights can be used.